sava-software/ravina/solana/README.md

 Make sure the port you expose matches the port in your configuration file.

 Pass any JVM options you prefer to the container as well as the `-m module/main_class` you want to run.

+Note: Prefix image name with ghcr.io/ if you pulled from GitHub.

 ```shell
 docker run --rm \